-Apple M1 Chip – Scarily fast
+Apple M1 and M2 chips – Scarily fast

 The M1 chip was the first to integrate the 8-core CPU and up to 8-core GPU, resulting in 3.5x faster CPU performance, 15x faster machine learning, and up to 6x increase in GPU performance, and 2x longer battery life than the previous Mac generation with the latest PC laptop processors!